Call Mon-Sun:

 Adverse Interactions When Combining Remeron and Other Substances

-Drug interactions including additive effects can occur if combing Remeron and alcohol, any serotonergic drugs, and drugs that enhance or inhibit drug metabolism.
-The drug label states that drug-drug interactions are a largely untested area of pharmacology, so caution is emphasized.1
+Drug interactions including additive effects can occur by combining Remeron with any additional serotonergic herbs, drugs or alcohol.
+This caution also to applies to drugs that enhance or inhibit drug metabolism.
+The drug label warns that drug-drug interactions are a largely untested area of pharmacology, so one needs to be alert to possible adverse reactions.1,2

 Is Remeron an SSRI?

-No, Remeron is not classified as an SSRI, though the effects are similar to SSRIs.
-It is a “non-SSRI”, one of a vast number of “new generation” antidepressant drugs that have come on the market since SSRIs.
-Remeron is a NASSA drug, an acronym for Noradrenaline And “Specific” Serotonin receptor Antidepressant.
+No. Remeron is classified as an “atypical tetracyclic”, although the effects are similar to SSRIs.
+Remeron is sometimes referred to as a NASSA drug, an impressive acronym that stands for Noradrenaline And “Specific” Serotonin receptor Antidepressant.

-In addition to the SSRIs, SNRIs, and “classic” TCAs and MAOs, there are now NASSAs, SARIs, NeRIs, MASSAs, NRIs, NDRIs, SNDRIs, SMIs, SMSs and many other newer types of new generation antidepressant drugs (NGAs).
-This ever-expanding arsenal of antidepressant drugs are designed to manipulate various combinations of naturally found neurochemicals that are found in the human body.4,5
+In addition to the SSRIs, SNRIs, and “classic” TCAs and MAOs, there are now NASSAs, SARIs, NeRIs, MASSAs, NRIs, NDRIs, SNDRIs, SMIs, SMSs, and many additional types of new generation antidepressant drugs (NGAs).
+This ever-expanding arsenal of antidepressant drugs is thought to manipulate various combinations and functions of a range of our natural neurochemicals — though there is a concerning lack of understanding that predicts how they do this.4,5,13,16

 What is Remeron Prescribed for?